 The Board may recommend amendments to the Constitution and By-laws of the Association from time to time, to the Membership.

-If the Board intends to discuss amendment of the Constitution and By- laws of the Association at a Board Meeting, written notice of such intention shall be sent by the Secretary to each Director not less than ten
+If the Board intends to discuss amendment of the Constitution and By- laws of the Association at a Board Meeting, written notice of such intention shall be sent by the Registrar to each Director not less than ten

 (10) days before such meeting.
 Where such notice is not provided, any recommendation to amend the Constitution and By-laws may nevertheless be moved at the meeting and discussions and voting thereon adjourned to the next meeting for which written notice of intention to pass or amend such Constitution and By-laws shall be given.